Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Building L2-Bench

 \subsection{Theory and design}

 A gap remains.
 Current evaluations insufficiently cover educational contexts, particularly second-language learning, and frequently misgeneralize tutorial interaction to group instruction.
-We propose what we understand to be the first AI evaluation methodology for language learning and among the first holistic evaluations of AI in educational contexts.
+We present the first AI evaluation methodology for language learning to our knowledge.
+It is also among the first \textit{holistic} evaluations of AI in educational contexts that evaluates AI models at both the instance- and systemic- level \cite{10.1093/oxfordhb/9780198940272.013.0025}.

 Context-specificity is key.
 Language education is different from most other areas of education: it requires learners to acquire more implicit knowledge and proceduralised skills than other subjects; it comprises both the target of learning and the means of learning; it is heavily influenced by affective factors (motivation, identity, anxiety, confidence, and willingness to communicate) \cite{papi2023second}; and it is fundamentally shaped by each learner’s own social and cultural experience \cite{poehner2024sociocultural}.
 As a result, language is never “solved” \cite{dekeyser2025skill}.